Cargo of the Thornton

 "Hopefully we're survivors," Peder said, tipping his cap toward her.
 He turned back to his own family, his voice dropping into a series of sharp, practical commands as he began to lash their trunks to the support beams.
 He moved slowly and with a pronounced limp.
 But Sophie only saw a man who had already decided.
 He would be the one to see the end of the road.
 No matter what the road held.

-The afternoon stretched into a blurred eternity: noise and heat.
-More emigrants poured into the hold.
-English families with too many bundles.
-Lone men with nothing but a Bible and a spare shirt.
-Children who began to wail as the darkness settled over them.
+The afternoon was long, filled with noise and heat.
+More people crowded into the hold.
+English families carrying many bundles.
+Some men had only a Bible and an extra shirt.
+Children cried as it grew dark.

 "They are singing again," Marianne whispered, nodding toward the hatchway where the sound of a hymn drifted down from the deck.
 "How can they sing, Sophie?
 We are in a hole.
 We have sold our homes for a hole in a ship."